AAA’s top 3 tips for avoiding animal collisions

 By AAA of Western and Central New York

-“Drivers should always be on the lookout for hazards on the road, but the danger of deer increases every fall,” said Elizabeth Carey, director of public relations at AAA Western and Central New York.
+“Drivers should always be on the lookout for hazards on the road, but the danger of wild animals increases in the fall season,” said Elizabeth Carey, director of public relations at AAA Western and Central New York.
 “Car-deer collisions can be both deadly and costly.
 Drivers should pay close attention, avoid distractions and scan the road for deer when traveling on area roadways.”

 AAA offers the following tips for avoiding, or mitigating, deer crashes: